python-geeks/Automation-scripts/cfsol_submitter/README.md

 * The script will ask you to enter your problem code: For example:- 1029C or 69D
 * Next you need to enter the saved file, for example: 1029C.py or 69D.cpp
 * Hit enter and solve the next question now :)
+* This sript will submit your code in the background and send you a screenshot of the task done.
+* The screenshot will be saved in the same folder as that of this script.

+### For any issues regarding this PR feel free to contact me !